Enable Multi-GPU Sharing with Shared GPU Scheduling

 2. On the Clusters page, click the name of your cluster.
 In the left navigation pane, click Workloads > Jobs.

 3. On the Jobs page, click Create from YAML.
-Copy the following YAML content into the Template editor, and then click Create.
+Paste the following YAML into Template and click Create.

 apiVersion: batch/v1